Medical expert of the article

 - Incest of different races.

-Blood Chimerism
+Blood chimerism

-- Group AB contains both types of antigens, but does not have antibodies.
+- Group AB contains both types of antigens but does not have antibodies.

-Incomplete erythrocyte chimerism
+Incomplete red cell chimerism

 Post-transfusion chimerism